Alpinópolis

 Alpinópolis is a Brazilian municipality located in the southwest of the state of Minas Gerais.
 As of 2020, its population was 19,958 people and its area was of 458 km2.
-The city is located in the Southwestern region of Minas Gerais and the micro-region of Passos.
+The city is located in the micro-region of Passos.
 It became a municipality in 1938.

-Name and History
+Name and history

 Founded as the village of São Sebastião da Ventania, it had its name later shortened to Ventania.
 In 1914, the name was officially changed to the current one: Alpinopolis.

-Curiously, after so many years, Ventania still is the name used by its inhabitants.
+After so many years, Ventania still is the name used by its inhabitants.